How to pick the best soil type for your plant

 Finer Mix

-Finer mixes are usually designed to hold onto moisture for as long as possible.
+True to its name, a finer mix is soft and delicate in texture.
+It’s usually made of thin ingredients such as peat moss, sphagnum moss or coconut fibres.
+Finer mixes are designed to hold onto moisture for as long as possible.
 When dry, the mix becomes very loose and dusty but once thoroughly wet it turns dense and compressed.

 Finer mixes are commonly seen when growing seedlings or cuttings, especially in commercial plant nurseries.
 You’ll often see them as a base medium for propagation.